YanSong996/LENS2_Emulator_Reproducibility_Materials/README.md

 ## Step 1.
 Download and process the data in sub-repository "LENS2_Data"
 Please follow the README.md file in the sub-repository "LENS2_Data" to download the raw data, process and store them using file “Data_treatment.R” in the "LENS2_Data".
+Processing montly and annual data together for each ensemble takes about 63 seconds.
+Processing daily data for each ensemble takes about 32.5 seconds.

+## Step 2.
+Reproduce each section and figure sequentially